-When the Arizona Biltmore opened in 1929, it was immediately dubbed "the Jewel of the Desert" for its Frank Lloyd Wright-inspired architecture.
+The Arizona Biltmore opened in Phoenix, Arizona in 1929, and it was immediately dubbed "the Jewel of the Desert" for its Frank Lloyd Wright-inspired architecture.
 Constructed of ornamental concrete blocks and capped by a copper roof, this landmark four-story hotel looks like no other on the planet.
 Inside, gold leaf covers the ceiling of a cool, cavernous lobby accented by stained glass murals, colorful tapestries, and distinctive furnishings.

 Great properties never rest on their laurels so it isn't surprising that the Biltmore would undertake a thorough refurbishment of its accommodations for the celebration of its 85th birthday last year.
 Still, as I checked into my room in a block called the Paradise Wing, I wasn't prepared for what I found.
 I expected the Mission-style furnishings I remember from my last visit; instead, I stepped into room with classic touches but an overall very contemporary, almost avant garde, style.
 It was light and cheerful, its color palette drawn from the desert.

 There are hotel rooms that are mostly places to sleep, and hotel rooms where you could happily spend the day, and this might have been one of the latter if the resort didn't have so many other diversions.
-One was right out my window: the Paradise Pool—three pool, actually—with its kid-friendly 82-foot waterslide.
-Behind the slide stands the 22,000-square-foot Spa, a fitness center, and half a dozen tennis courts.
-Add two 18-hole golf courses, another handful of pools, a putting course, three restaurants—plus High Tea in the hotel lobby—retail shops, and a speakeasy (password required), and you have no shortage of ways to spend your time.
+One was right out my window: the Paradise Pool—three pools, actually—with its kid-friendly 65-foot waterslide.
+Behind the slide stands the 22,000-square-foot Tierra Luna Spa, a fitness center, three Har-Tru tennis courts, and four pickleball courts.
+Add two 18-hole golf courses, another handful of pools, a putting course, seven dining outlets, retail shops, and a speakeasy (password required), and you have no shortage of ways to spend your time.

 Spa & Fitness

 And ...
 Hiking trails take off into the adjacent Phoenix Mountain Preserve.
 Bikes are available for rent at the recreation desk.
-Or try your hand at lawn chess or croquet.
+Or try your hand at lawn games or croquet.

 For comparison's sake, also take a look at: